secretstartups/handbook/job-families/engineering/ux-research-manager/index.html.md

 #### Requirements

-* Expert-level knowledge in the field of UX Research with at least 10 years of experience in hands-on research.
+* Expert-level knowledge in the field of UX Research and experience setting UX Research vision for a product company.
-* A minimum of 4 years of experience managing UX Research Managers.
+* Experience managing UX Research Managers.
+* A clear philosophy about how to create an environment that empowers remote UX Research teams and encourages them to deliver high-impact work.
 * Outstanding communicator both verbally and in writing.
 * Strong collaboration skills.
 * A proven record of leading a team that drives change through UX Research.